-Day 4: Wednesday 6 September, Xi'an - Lanzhou
+Day 4: Wednesday 4 September, Xi'an - Lanzhou

-- Fly Xi'an to Lanzhou (CZ3275 1125-1235) - Gansu Provincial Museum
+- Bullet Train Xi'an to Lanzhou (First Class Train, D2685 Xi'an North to Lanzhou West 0900-1143) - Gansu Provincial Museum

-This morning we fly west to Lanzhou, capital of Gansu Province, a major stop on the silk route west of Xi'an.
+This morning we take the bullet train to Lanzhou, capital of Gansu Province, a major stop on the silk route west of Xi'an.
 From the period of the Qin Dynasty, travellers from Xi'an to Central Asia, from the Middle Kingdom to the Western deserts, broke their journey at Lanzhou.
 Situated on the upper reaches of the Yellow River, Lanzhou has for millennia guarded the vital Gansu / Hexi Corridor, or 'Corridor West of the Yellow River,' a strategic node and important communications hub.
 Here Chinese civilisation first emerged.
 About 3,000 years ago, during the Zhou Dynasty, agriculture began to take shape in the basins of the Jin and Wei Rivers that formed the corridor, marking the beginning of the great Yellow River basin civilisation.